In Reception we have two classes where Mrs Williams (RJW) and Miss Jolley (RLJ) are Class Teachers.

 Water Bottles, School Dinners and Snack

-We encourage all children to have a water bottle in school every day so they can drink regularly.
+Children need to have a clearly labelled water bottle in school every day so they can drink regularly.

 It is very important that this is water only as juice is not permitted.